michaelmcandrew/alt/drupal/sites/all/modules/user_import/README.txt

          OPTIONS FOR OTHER MODULES
         ---------------------------

--- NODEPROFILE --
+-- CONTENT PROFILE --

-* NodeProfile node fields will be available when matching csv data to Drupal fields.
+* Content Profile node fields will be available when matching csv data to Drupal fields.

 * Date fields are not supported yet.